Energiewende: Cost Cap and Alternative Funding

 Arguments and Positions

 The Energiewende (energy transition) remains an economic challenge for the chemical industry.
-Irrespective of burden-easing for highly energy-intensive plants, the chemical industry is currently paying around 1 billion euros p.a. in EEG charge (EEG-Umlage).
-This sum will continue to increase, as the EEG charge will further rise − irrespective of the EEG reforms 2014 and 2017 for cost containment and to bring the system in a more market-economic shape.
-The financial burden is borne by those companies that do not benefit from burden-easing; these are essentially small and medium-sized enterprises (SMEs).
-But also for companies that fall under the burden-easing provisions, costs will further go up in consequence of the transformation of the energy system.
-A possible coal phase-out would additionally drive up costs.
+Irrespective of burden-easing for highly energy-intensive plants, the chemical industry is currently paying over 1.2 billion euros p.a. in EEG charge (EEG-Umlage).
+This sum will continue to increase, as the EEG charge will further rise - especially with the faster expansion as decided in the coalition agreement.
+The planned extra tendering alone will additionally cost around 760 million euros.
+The finanical burden is borne mainly by those companies that do not benefit from burden-easing; these are essentially small and medium-sized companies.
+The coal phase-out announced in the coalition agreement between CDU, CSU and SPD will further drive up costs.

 In fact, the German federal government and the EU Commission have agreed to maintain the status quo for existing self-generation plants for the time being, where the EEG charge is concerned.
-This enables more reliable planning for the companies.
-On the other hand, new costs arise due to the reregulation of the combined heat and power surcharge: Here, an extra burden of just under 100 million euros is threatening for the chemical industry alone.
+However, from early 2018 (up until reregulation) new CHP plants are fully burdened with the EEG charge.
+Moreover, new costs arise due to the reregulation of the combined heat and power surcharge: Here, extra costs of almost 100 million euros are incurred by the chemical industry alone.

 Further Rising Costs